 Both the Blue Mosque and Hagia Sofya are particularly stunning at sunset.
 I suggest gaining access to one of Istanbul’s many bars and restaurants with a terrace and a view and settling in for sunset.

 ⇒ Hagia Sophia is the number one tourist attraction in Turkey so don’t waste time standing in queues – book your Skip the line ticket for Hagia Sophia

-Topkapi Palace is one of my favourite Istanbul tourist attractions.
+Topkapi Palace is one of my favorite Istanbul tourist attractions.
 This palace was used between the 15th and 19th centuries and apparently was a hot place to go during the Ottoman Empire.

-Topkapi Palace Istanbul is stunning and filled with lots of fantastic Instagram opportunities – particularly the colourful tiles.
+Topkapi Palace Istanbul is stunning and filled with lots of fantastic Instagram opportunities – particularly the colorful tiles.